“I’m Afraid to Tell My Parents I’m Moving in With My Boyfriend”

 I (24F) have been seeing a wonderful man (25) for a year and a half.
 He is everything I’ve always wanted in a partner, and I want to spend the rest of my life with him.
 We live on opposite sides of a large, metropolitan city, about an hour apart, he in a home he purchased a few years ago, and I in a tiny, one bedroom apartment, while I finish my graduate degree.
-We have discussed getting engaged, and we agree that living together before we do is important to both of us — a sort of “last box to be checked before we officially commit to spend the rest of our lives together” kind of thing.
+We have discussed getting engaged, and we agree that living together before we do is important to both of us — a sort of “last box to be checked before we officially commit to spending the rest of our lives together” kind of thing.
 Our plan is to have me move into his house when my lease is up in a few months and to get engaged within the year.

 The issue is my parents.
 They live across the country and are older, traditional, and very religious.
 You know the type – they would be horrified at the thought of my living with a man before I got married.
 What would people think?
 Sex before marriage is wrong!
 Etc. They adopted me when I was a baby, the three of us have always been very close, and I would hate to disappoint them.
 They are understandably very protective, and they have usually had a hand in my major life decisions.
 Furthermore, they are supporting me financially as I finish up this degree.
 I would have around six more months remaining at school at the time of my lease coming up.

 I’ve spoken to my boyfriend about all of this and how much it concerns me.
 He has a good job and has offered to support me financially if my parents pull the plug on my funding.
 Honestly, I don’t think that they would stop paying for school but living expenses is a distinct possibility.
-I could easily get a part time job and take longer finishing school, to make sure ends meet.
+I could easily get a part-time job and take longer finishing school, to make sure ends meet.
 I’m just trying to figure out how to make this process as minimally destructive to our relationship as possible.

 I guess my biggest concern is how to have this conversation with them.
 I know it’s important to be calm, rational, and respectful.
 But frankly, I’m terrified.
 Boyfriend has offered to be part of that conversation and to explain to my parents that he wants to spend the rest of his life with me.
 I’m not sure if that will help or hurt.
 I feel like that, if I’m not mature enough to step up to the plate and tell my parents of my decision, I’m probably not mature enough to be thinking of getting married.
 I’ve made my decision about moving in with him, and I feel like that decision is based on both logic and love.
 I just need to work up the guts to do it.
 The advice of someone more experienced would be greatly appreciated here. — Scared to Talk to Parents